The way you put together and lead your teams is critical in ensuring that team members work towards shared goals and produce results.

 - Provide support and training to help all team members develop.

 - Give team members opportunities to learn from each other.
-For example, ask a long-term employee who has a good understanding of the business to work with a newer employee who has good IT skills.
+For example, ask a long-term employee who has an in-depth understanding of the business to collaborate with a newer employee with good IT skills.

-- Find out what motivates team members and reward them accordingly (eg with money, time off or more responsibility).
+- Find out what motivates team members and reward them accordingly (eg with bonuses, time off or more responsibility).
 Make rewards prompt and appropriate.

 Give team members opportunities to relax together

 - Organise and take part in social events, such as team meals.
 Make sure that these are inclusive of team members who have responsibilities outside working hours, such as childcare commitments, and those who don't drink alcohol.

 The team lifecycle

 In its early stages, a team needs direction